The Economic Confidence Model & Global Financial Interconnectivity

 Highlights of the ECM

-- Armstrong claimed that economic cycles follow a constant ratio based on 𝜋=3.14
+- Armstrong claimed that economic cycles follow a constant ratio based on 𝜋 = 3.14.

-- According to him, there is a larger 51.6 years cycle consisting of six waves (6 x 8.6 years = 51.6 years)
+- According to him, there is a larger 51.6-year cycle made up of six waves (6 × 8.6 years = 51.6 years).

 More About Armstrong's Economic Confidence Model

-Armstrong's model is based on a cyclical pattern that lasts 8.6 years or else 3,141 days.
-As mentioned above, this number of days equals 𝜋 × 1000.
-Inside the 8.6-year cycle, there is an internal quarter-cycle of 2.15 years (785 days).
+Armstrong's model is based on a cyclical pattern that lasts 8.6 years or 3,141 days.
+As noted above, this equals 𝜋 × 1000.
+Within the 8.6-year cycle, there is a smaller quarter cycle of 2.15 years (785 days).

 - After this crisis, the economic climate improves again for another 8.6 years

-Armstrong also supported that the 8.6-year wave is part of a larger wave that lasts 51.6 years (6 waves x 8.6 years).
-Furthermore, each wave of 51.6 years is part of an even longer cycle of 309.6 years (six waves x 51.6 years).
+He also argued that the 8.6-year wave is part of a larger 51.6-year wave (6 × 8.6 years).
+He further claimed that each 51.6-year wave is part of an even longer 309.6-year cycle (6 × 51.6 years).

-- 51.6 years cycle (6 waves 8.6 years)
+- 51.6 years cycle (6 waves of 8.6 years)

 - 309.6 years cycle (6 waves of 51.6 years)

 Armstrong tried to support his theory with historical data.
-For example, he claimed that the existence of the ancient Roman currency Bronze Follis also followed a 52-year cycle.
+For example, he claimed that the existence of the ancient Roman currency Bronze Follis, also followed a 52-year cycle.

 Chart: The ECM Model by Martin Armstrong (source)